I. The cover/first page of submitted manuscripts must include

 (C)If an explanation is needed with regards to a passage in the body of the text, please use a footnote.

-【format】After the full stop, insert a footnote which should automatically appear on the top right corner.
+【format】After the period, insert a footnote which should automatically appear on the top right corner.

 【example】It was significantly higher in Germany than in the U.S.2